huskyroboticsteam/BaseStationPreload/README.md

 # BaseStationPreload
 Optional files too big to include in the main repository.

 Zip files that add functionality to the BaseStation project.
+GStreamer functionality is from version 15.1.

 GStreamer.zip should be unzipped alongside BaseStation.exe.